Healthcare Project Management: Objectives, Models, and Team Requirements

 In the agile management model, the team follows the iterative approach and breaks down the project into smaller project delivery cycles.

 Each of these cycles is called a sprint.
-The project manager defines the ‘sprint backlog’ which defines to-do tasks, in process tasks and done tasks for that particular sprint cycle.
+The project manager defines the ‘sprint backlog’ which defines to-do tasks, in-process tasks, and done tasks for that particular sprint cycle.

 Because of distributing projects into different cycles, work keeps going in other cycles if there is some disturbance in one sprint cycle.

-Or in other words, you don’t have to halt the operations of the entire project if some project requirements get changed.
-You just need to modify that one sprint cycle.
+In other words, you don’t have to halt the operations of the entire project if some project requirements get changed.

 This way, the agile model offers much-needed flexibility which results in faster project execution and delivery.